vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

   unspecified OpenContainer(std::string, ModifyContainerVersion, AsyncResult<Container>);
   unspecified OpenBlob(std::string, ModifyBlobVersion, AsyncResult<LocalBlob>);

+  unspecified DeleteContainer(std::string, RetrieveContainerVersion, AsyncResult<>);
+  unspecified DeleteBlob(std:string, ModifyBlobVersion, AsyncResult<>);

   unspecified Copy(
       const LocalBlob& from, std::string to, ModifyVersion, AsyncResult<LocalBlob>);
 };
 ```
+> A key can only store a Blob or a nested Container at a given point in time.

+- **GetVersions(AsyncResult<std::vector<ContainerVersion>>)**
+  - Request the version of the Container.
+  - AsyncResult is given a listing of all version of the container.
+A new version is created each time a blob is stored or deleted, or when a nested container is created or destroyed.
+- **GetContainers(RetrieveContainerVersion, AsyncResult<std::vector<std::string>>)**
+  - Request the list of nested Containers.
+  - AsyncResult is given the list of nested containers.
+- **GetBlobs(RetreieveContainerVersion,AsyncResult<std::vector<std::pair<std::string, BlobVersion>>>)**
+  - Request the list of Blobs.
+  - AsyncResult Retrieves the names of Blobs in the Container.
+The BlobVersion is provided for each Blob.
+- **OpenContainer(std::string, ModifyContainerVersion, AsyncResult<Container>)**
+  - Make a request to open a container at the specified key.
+  - AsyncResult is given the nested `Container` with the specified name.
+- **OpenBlob(std::string, ModifyBlobVersion, AsyncResult<LocalBlob>)**
+  - Make a request to open a Blob at the specified key.
+  - AsyncResult is given a `LocalBlob` that represents the Blob at the specified key.
+- **DeleteContainer(std::string, RetrieveContainerVersion, AsyncResult<>)**
+  - Make a request to delete the Container at the specified key.
+- **DeleteBlob(std:string, ModifyBlobVersion, AsyncResult<>)**
+  - Make a request to delete the Blob at the specified key.
+- **Copy(const LocalBlob& from, std::string to, ModifyVersion, AsyncResult<LocalBlob>)**
+  - Make a request to copy the contents of the `LocalBlob` to the specified key.
+  - AsyncResult is given the new `LocalBlob` associated with the destination of the copy.

 ### maidsafe::nfs::LocalBlob ###
 > maidsafe/nfs/local_blob.h